zippyzach/CS4300/homework2/readme.txt

 booking_history.html - holds booking history for a current user tests.py - holds the tests for models and API endpoints

+to run tests - 6 in all, 3 for html views and 3 for api endpoints py manage.py test

 A default test user is automatically logged in for testing purposes named "test user" due to timing constraints on implementing a full authentication ability.
 If this user is not set up here are the steps: